jennasimit/MFMextra/README.Rmd

 multiplicative model so that OR for homozygote disease risk is OR^2.
 For each simulation the causal variants were randomly selected from a certain SNP group.

-This requires map, legend and hap files, which could be obtained from a reference panel (e.g. (CEU of 1000 Genomes)[ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/] vcf file by using (vcftools)[https://vcftools.github.io/index.html] with the --IMPUTE option.
+This requires map, legend and hap files, which could be obtained from a reference panel (e.g. [CEU of 1000 Genomes](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) vcf file by using [vcftools](https://vcftools.github.io/index.html) with the --IMPUTE option.
 To output only a subset of SNPs, we specify the SNP positions, line-by-line, in the file keep-snps.txt.

 ```